Twizzlerific/pokeWorld/docs/formatters.md

 ```

 ## JSONS
 JSON output dumps the raw data that goes into formatters.
-You can see an example in the [Fields](docs/fields.md) guide.
+You can see an example in the [Fields](fields.md) guide.

-## Future Formatters
-- Apache Kudu